1986 FBI Miami shootout: Shootout

-Platt chose a position by the passenger side front fender of the Cutlass.
-He fired a .357 Magnum revolver at agents Risner and Orrantia, who arrived in the middle of the shootout and provided covering fire for the other agents, and was shot a fourth time when turning to fire at Hanlon (who had moved up to Grogan and Dove's car), Dove, and Grogan.
-The bullet, fired by Orrantia, penetrated Platt's right forearm, fractured the radius bone and exited the forearm.
+Platt took cover by the passenger side front fender of the Cutlass.
+After shooting a .357 Magnum revolver at Risner and Orrantia, he was wounded a fourth time when turning to fire at Hanlon, Dove, and Grogan.
+Orrantia's bullet penetrated Platt's right forearm, fractured the radius bone, and exited the forearm.
 This wound caused Platt to drop his revolver.
-(Note: Dr. Anderson determines Platt received his fifth wound.)
-It is estimated that Platt was shot a fifth time shortly afterwards, this time by Risner.
+It is estimated that Platt was quickly shot a fifth time, by Risner.
 The bullet penetrated Platt's right upper arm, exited below the armpit and entered his torso, stopping below his shoulder blade.
 The wound was not serious.
-(Note: The bullet entered the back of Platt’s right upper arm.)

 Platt fired one round from his Ruger Mini-14 at Risner's and Orrantia's position, wounding Orrantia in the left shoulder with shrapnel created by the bullet's passage, and two rounds at McNeill.
 One round hit McNeill in the neck, causing him to collapse and leaving him paralyzed for several hours.
-Platt then apparently positioned the Mini-14 against his shoulder using his uninjured left hand.
+Platt apparently positioned the Mini-14 against his shoulder and, using his uninjured left hand, continued firing.